neonlabsorg/neon-evm.docs/docs/developing/integrate/middleware/the-graph.md

 > Omitting address allows you to index matching events from all contracts.

-The ABI file a JSON file created when a Solidity contract is compiled.
+The ABI file is a JSON file created when a Solidity contract is compiled.
 It contains information on functions in the smart contract and types of events that will be emitted.

 Contracts fall into two broad types: personal, i.e. a contract that you have developed and deployed, and private.
 Let's consider how you collect ABI files for each.